 This tea flower has been used for centuries to aid allergies and inflammation.

-Studies support this, though some are only animal studies.
+A 2010 study supports this, though some are only animal studies.

 To use: Create a dilute water solution of chamomile essential oil (3–5 drops oil to every ounce water).
 With clean cotton swab, dab solution in nasal passages.

 You can also add the essential oil to your water for steam inhalation or a diffuser.

 Or, enjoy a piping hot cup of chamomile tea.
 You can purchase chamomile tea here.

 Butterbur is a plant of the genus Petasites.

 There have been many studies researching its benefits to sinus-related issues, like allergies, sinusitis, migraine, headaches, and even asthma.